karmaniverous/entity-tools/.stan/imports/karmanivero_us/03-demo.md

 At the end of the day, though, you have to implement a _specific_ data model against a _specific_ database platform.
 This guide presents a step-by-step Typescript implementation of a realistic data model against [DynamoDB](https://aws.amazon.com/dynamodb/), with the help of **Entity Manager**.

 The [`entity-manager-demo`](https://github.com/karmaniverous/entity-manager-demo) repository contains the full implementation documented below.

-**This page is under construction!** The Typescript refactor is nearly complete, and I'm busy building the demo & syncing up this documentation.
-Please check back soon for updates and [drop me a note](https://github.com/karmaniverous/entity-manager/discussions) with any questions or ideas!.
-{: .notice--warning}

 ## An Overview